BREAKING NEWS: DATE EXTENDED FOR FUND RAISING!

 There is a better way.
 We Can Bury the line.
 Over 70% of Midway residents said burying this power line is important, and are willing pay monthly to bury it over time.
 But we need to raise a portion of this cost upfront.

-With your help, we can raise $1.5M by March 1, 2020 to help preserve this Utah historical treasure before it’s too late.
+With your help, we can raise $1.5M by mid April (EXTENDED FROM MARCH 1 !) to help preserve this Utah historical treasure before it’s too late.

 It’s the Right Way, for Midway!